trungnl2000/test_gradfilter/Readme.md

 5. Runs the experiments
    The bash files are located in script_parallel folder.
 For example, to runs an experiment: use `CUDA_VISIBLE_DEVICES=x bash script_parallel/HOSVD_with_var_compression/mcunet/c10/c10_mcunet_var0.8.sh` => mcunet with cifar10 using HOSVD with variance is 0.8

+Note: If you are missing the `six` module, please install it.